 In remote villages of Putumayo, Colombia, where government support is limited, access to clean water remains a persistent challenge, exposing families to waterborne diseases and other health risks.
-To help close this gap, GTE partnered with the international NGO Ayuda en Acción to launch the Water for Communities initiative in October 2024.
+To help close this gap, GTE has led the Water for my Land (Agua para Mi Tierra) initiative, which began in October 2024.

 The project will install a new water treatment system to ensure safe water access to thousands of residents across ten villages along the Puerto Vega–Teteyé corridor.
 Additionally, a community-based water laboratory and training centre will be established to help residents learn how to manage and preserve water resources sustainably.